RangerMauve/hyper-sdk/README.md

 The Dat SDK combines the lower level pieces of the Dat ecosystem into high level APIs that you can use across platforms so that you can focus on your application rather than the gritty details of how it works.

+The Dat SDK can either work "natively", which means the full storage and networking stack runs directly within the SDK.
+Alternatively, it supports the [hyperspace](https://github.com/hypercore-protocol/hyperspace) daemon.
+In this mode, the SDK needs a hyperspace daemon running and will connect to it as a client.
+Currently, the latter is only supported in Node.js (not in browsers).

 ## Goals

 - High level API